Tool Summary #

 - Recommended For: Beginners

-- Where to Access: login.microsoftonline.com.
+- Where to Access: powerpoint.cloud.microsoft.
 Once you log in, there is also an “install office” option in the top right (the Microsoft Office can also be accessed through the HCC computers on the first and second floor).

 Things to Know #

-PowerPoint is overall a great presentation tool to use.
-Did you know that you can add captions to your presentation?
-Along with captions, PowerPoint gives the capability to check how accessible your slides are.
-Under the review tab, you can click “check accessibility”.
-By doing these things you are making your presentation more accessible to people with disabilities.
 You can also present your PowerPoint live.
 This helps with remote presentations you might have for school or work.
 The slideshow tab is where you can find the button to present live.
 When clicked it will give you a URL you can share and also a QR code your audience can scan to follow along with you while you are presenting.

 You can record audio, webcam video, and your PowerPoint slides in a simple one-stop solution, but you must use the desktop (downloaded) version of PowerPoint.
 Video recording is not available with PowerPoint on the web.